OctopusDeploy/blog/blog/2022-q2/managing-aws-costs-instance-scheduler/index.md

 The AWS Instance Scheduler is a convenient solution that lets you automatically shutdown and restart EC2 and RDS instances, which can significantly reduce running costs for resources that aren't required 24 hours a day.

-In this post, you saw how to deploy the Instance Scheduler with Octopus, add a new period with the scheduler CLI, and tag your resources to allow the scheduler to shut them down overnight and over the weekend.
+In this post, you saw how to deploy the Instance Scheduler with Octopus, add a new period with the Scheduler CLI, and tag your resources to allow the Scheduler to shut them down overnight and over the weekend.

 !include <q2-2022-newsletter-cta>